-(1) ERCOT shall maintain public information of interest to buyers and sellers of Renewable Energy Credits (RECs) or Compliance Premiums on the ERCOT website.
-The information provided shall include, at a minimum, a directory of all REC generators, Retail Entities, and other participants in the REC Trading Program.
+(1) ERCOT shall maintain public information of interest to buyers and sellers of Energy Attribute Certificates (EACs) on the ERCOT website.
+The information provided shall include, at a minimum, a directory of all EAC generators and other participants in the EAC Trading Program.
 The directory shall include the following information:

-(a) Name of the REC generator, Retail Entity, or other REC Account Holder;
+(a) Name of the EAC generator or other EAC Account Holder;

 (b) Name of the Designated Representative;